-Between 2013-2016 I wrote 164 articles for Forbes, working as a Forbes contributor.
-[Note: Contributors at Forbes are unpaid writers with separate day jobs, as opposed to staff writers who are full time employees of Forbes.
+Between 2013-2016 I wrote 164 articles for Forbes as a Forbes contributor.
+[Note: Contributors at Forbes are unpaid writers, domain experts with day jobs, as opposed to staff writers who are full time employees of Forbes.
 More on this model here, here, and here.]
-It has been rewarding for both myself and my business.
-It has led to other writing opportunities with publications like Mashable, TechCrunch, Entrepreneur, Venture Beat, Fortune, ClickZ, Search Engine Land, and the South China Morning Post, to name a few.
-I love doing it, and am grateful to have had the opportunity.
-In my case there was no purposeful intent.
-I never sat down and thought “I need to become a Forbes writer, now how do I make it happen?”
-It landed in my lap, somewhat by happenstance.
-I’ll briefly cover that, but then tell you how you can make it happen for yourself in a way that is more about intention and less about luck.
+It has been rewarding for both my personal brand and my digital marketing agency, MWI.
+It has led to other writing opportunities with publications like Time, Mashable, TechCrunch, Entrepreneur, Venture Beat, Fortune, ClickZ, Search Engine Land, and the South China Morning Post, to name a few.
+I loved doing it (I stopped writing for Forbes in early 2016), and am grateful to have had the opportunity.
+I got lucky.
+I never asked “How do I become a Forbes writer?”
+The opportunity came to me through a friend and was dropped in my lap.
+However, since I started writing for Forbes, “How can I write for Forbes?” has become the most common question I’m asked.
+Let me tell you how it happened for me, and then I’ll tell you how you can make it happen for you.

 How my relationship with Forbes began

 I started blogging around 2001.
 I have always loved writing.
 I write for myself, primarily, and to this day am always pleasantly surprised to discover that anyone else reads, let alone enjoys reading, what I’ve written.
 I do not consider myself as a true journalist, although I have referred to myself as one in order to get into events for free.
 I consider myself a rank amateur, someone who is virtually untrained.
 Yet I love to write, and will take any opportunity to do more of it.
 For over 10 years this blog was the only outlet I had for my writing, with a few minor exceptions.